aanchalsingh17/TagToDo/README.md

 ## Note for contributors

-Feel free to report issues and bugs.It will be helpful for future launches of application.</li>
-  <li>All Suggestions are welcome.</li>
+* All Suggestions are welcome.
-  <li>Fork repository and Contribute.</li>
+* Fork repository and Contribute.
 * Download the source code from https://github.com/aditya2548/TagToDo
 * Extract the content of zip file.
 ( If you are comfortable using git then you can also clone the repo and skip above two steps )